coda/packs-sdk/docs/get-started/web.md

     This will open a dialog with more information about the Pack.

 1. Click the **Install** button in the upper right.
-1. Drag the **Hello** formula from the sidebar on the right into your doc.
+1. Drag the **Hello** formula from the panel on the right into your doc.

     ??? info "Alternative: Type the formula"
         Place your cursor in the doc and type `=Hello`, and then press the tab key to select formula from your Pack.